Paragordius varius: Life cycle and reproduction

 The life cycle of P. varius includes a terrestrial and an aquatic stage.
-Adults worms emerge from their insect hosts late spring or summer.
+Adult worms emerge from their insect hosts late spring or summer.
 They swim in the shallow waters in search for a mate.
 Upon encounter, the female signals to the male that she is ready and willing to mate.
 No penetration occurs during copulation and the male releases his sperm immediately.
 However, if the sperm does not land on the appropriate posterior area of the female, conception will fail.
 Once the sperm lands, a large circular glob forms which passes into the seminal receptacle of the female within twenty four hours of mating.
 Upon conception, the female P. varius lays a long, white, string of eggs and dies.
-Up to as six million eggs are produced by a single female.
+Up to six million eggs are produced by a single female.
 Eggs are released into the water where they hatch into larvae.
 The larvae infect larvae of aquatic insects and snails that serve as paratenic hosts.
 In these they encyst after 5–14 days.
 As cysts they can survive the host's metamorphosis and wait for the host to be consumed by a definitive host.
 In the definitive host, development takes approximately 30 days.
 After 25 days of infection differences between males and females can be seen.
 Around the same time the gonads probably start to differentiate between the sexes.

 Development

-The life cycle of nematomorphs has 4 stages: First is the egg, which takes about 10–12 days to complete its larval development after being laid.
+The life cycle of nematomorphs has four stages: the first is the egg, which takes about 10–12 days to complete its larval development after being laid.
 Second is the pre-parasitic larva that hatches from the egg; the fully developed larva remains in the egg 7–10 days before hatching.

-Third is the parasitic larva that develops within an invertebrate host; larvae swim about freely in the water after hatching, and are ingested with water when insects drink.
-If the larvae does not find a host within a few days, they will die.
-The larvae uses hooks on the anterior portions of the body to infect its host.
-Once inside a host insect, the larva penetrate the insect's gut and enter its body cavity and forms a cyst in the muscular or intestine region.
-They mature and escape from the host in two to three months.
-When the intermediate host completes metamorphosis it comes across a definitive host and evolves into an adult.
+The hatched larvae use a paratenic host (a transport host) to transition from freshwater water to land habitats.
+Larvae swim freely in the water, and are ingested by insects.
+The free-living larvae only survive a few days.
+In the paratenic host, the larvae penetrate the insect's gut to enter its body cavity.
+In the muscular or intestinal regions the worm encysts.

+Insect paratenic hosts will go through varying numbers of molts until they finally metamorphose into adult insects.
+The metamorphesis is not affected by the P. varius infection.

+The cysts themselves survive host metamorphosis and wait for the host to be consumed by a potential definitive host, either through predation or scavenging.
+In the definitive hosts they excyst and mature into adults.

 The final stage of the nematomorphs is the free-living aquatic adult; the development only takes about thirty days where the P. varius is able to produce three generations in one year.
 They break through the body wall of the host and become free-living.
 Eventually the P. varius will leave the definitive host when the host is near water.
 This is done by manipulating its host to migrate to a shallow body of water.